In this Script Spotlight:

 PPO does the same but it then calculates a percentage.
 This makes value comparisons simpler over longer durations of time.

-The PPOD script is this PPO Divergence script only re-styled so that it will plot labels instead of a line indicator below the chart.
-It can be rewritten for use with other oscillators.
+The PPOD script is this older PPO Divergence pine script only re-styled so that it will plot labels instead of a line indicator below the chart.
+If you can write pine scripts, this OG source can be rewritten for use with other oscillators too.

 Parameters: (lookback period to look for divergences, PPO fast line, PPO slow line, PPO signal line, PPO smoothing)